elriyanova/qaflow/content/post/who_is_a_really_good_qa/index.md

 author = "Elvira Riianova"
-title = "Who is a really good QA?" date = "2023-02-12" description = "Who is a really good QA?" tags = [
+title = "Who is a really good QA?" date = "2023-02-12" description = "Who is a really good QA?
+What should QA do?
+How can QA help the project and developers?" tags = [
     "soft-skills", "qa", "good-qa", "hard-skills", "software-testing" ]